dappnode/DAppNodeDocs/docs/user/getting-started/connect-dappnode-to-the-router.md

 After that is done, go to [ports page](http://my.dappnode/support/ports) and manually forward all the ports listed there.

+Please note that this list is updated automatically after you install new package and you should make sure that you update ports in your router as well.

 <hr />

 ### Troubleshooting